 Interpretive signs along a historic trail in downtown Victor provide a tour of the City of Mines.
 These trails follow city streets and sidewalks past 1899 buildings and historic sites.

 Brochures with trail maps are available at the Victor Lowell Thomas Museum, at Victor City Hall Visitor Center.
 A downtown trail also leads from the museum at 3rd & Victor Avenue to the Independence Mill Site and Battle Mountain Trail.

-An all-new trail from Victor's 7th St. to the Sunnyside Cemetery Road has opened for public use.
+A trail from Victor's 7th St. to the Sunnyside Cemetery Road is open for public use.
 The trail is about 3/4 of a mile long and follows the rights of ways in the 1890's town of Lawrence.
 No historic structures remain in this area but the streets and alleys of the old town continue to exist and are owned by the CC&V Gold Mining Company (CC&V), City of Victor and Teller County.

 The Lawrence Trail begins at the south end of 7th Street in Victor, or on the Sunnyside Cemetery Road (watch for split rail fence).
 Parking is best in downtown Victor at the Alta Vista Visitor Center, where you can walk Victor Avenue to 7th St., then follow the street to the trailhead, which is on the east side marked with a large rock cairn and split rail fence.
 No parking is allowed along the narrow far south end of 7th Street as a courtesy to homeowners there.
 Parked vehicles unauthorized to be there will be towed.